EliusCaleb/keja/README.md

 * User can log out
 * User can see individual hotels
 * User can routes into diferent pages
-* User can view the booking
+* User can view  the posted  booked room
 * User can add the reviews and see them after refreshing  the app